 There are countless negative health effects from tobacco use but, despite our knowledge of the habit, it’s hard to quit tobacco.
 It’s best to take it one day at a time.
 The Great American Smokeout on November 21 is a smart day to start quitting.

-From something as simple as stained teeth to serious conditions such as lung cancer, tobacco can and will take its toll on your body.
-Most of us are aware of the usual side effects or long-term effects, but let’s examine some lesser-known repercussions of a lifetime of tobacco use.
+From stained teeth to serious sickness, tobacco can and will hurt your health.
+Most of us know the usual side effects, but let’s look at some of them.

-    Tobacco users might find that anxiety and irritability increase due to addiction, which can take a toll on all aspects of life.
-There’s also a financial burden involved, as prices and taxes on cigarettes and other tobacco products continue to rise.
-The financial strain alone can affect your mental or emotional wellbeing.
+Users might find that anxiety and irritability goes up, which can take a toll on all their lives.
+Tobacco use is also expensive.
+Prices and taxes continue to rise.
+The cost alone can affect your overall wellbeing.

-    On a less severe, yet highly annoying level, tobacco can even dull your taste buds, reducing the joy you get from your favorite foods.
-It can cause nose blindness, too—meaning your sense of smell may lack its keen accuracy.
-No more smelling mom’s home cooking.
-So you might want to come to your senses, before you lose some.
+On a less severe level, tobacco can dull your taste buds.
+This can reduce the joy you get from your favorite foods.
+It can cause nose blindness, too.
+That means your sense of smell goes away.
+You might want to come to your senses and quit, before you lose some of yours.

 Get help quitting.

-    You can also check out the Quitline Profile for Michigan at any time to learn more, or talk to your doctor for help making a plan to quit.
+Not a Priority Health member?
+Ask your health insurance plan provider for resources.
+You can also check out the Quitline Profile for Michigan at any time to learn more, or talk to your doctor.

 N4001-10 Approved MCH 10282019 10513DD 10/19